ai-on-gke/tutorials-and-examples/confidential-gke/sample-app/README.md

-This sample application is meant to be used together with a separate guide and not as a standalone repository to help demonstrate how to decrypt and encrypt data in a TEE(Trusted Execution Environment) in GKE.
+This sample application demonstrates how to decrypt encrypted data in a TEE (Trusted Execution Environment) in GKE.

+Note: These manifests use configurations that won't run in typical GKE clusters.

 # Encrypt data and push it to a GCS bucket
 ```